Skip to content

 Does Revolut Business work for Irish construction businesses with RCT?

 Partly.
 Revolut Business handles the banking side - Irish IBAN, SEPA Credit Transfer, accounting feeds - but it does not offer overdrafts, term lending, or cash handling, which construction SMEs often need for working capital and site-based receipts.
 A common setup is Revolut for day-to-day operations plus AIB Business or Bank of Ireland Business for lending and cash facilities.
-RCT compliance itself sits in your accounting or payroll software, not your bank.
+RCT compliance itself sits in accounting or payroll software, not the bank account.

-Can I get an overdraft or business loan from Revolut Business?
+Can a business get an overdraft or loan from Revolut Business?

 No. Revolut Business does not currently offer overdrafts, term loans, or traditional business lending in Ireland.
-If your business needs credit lines, invoice finance, or asset finance, you will need to keep - or open - an account with a traditional Irish bank such as AIB Business or Bank of Ireland Business, or use a specialist lender.
+Businesses that need credit lines, invoice finance, or asset finance will need to keep - or open - an account with a traditional Irish bank such as AIB Business or Bank of Ireland Business, or use a specialist lender.

 How does Revolut Business compare to AIB Business?